 1994: CHAOS Report First Published

-The Standish Group collects information on project failures in the Information Technology (IT) industry with the objective of making the industry more successful, showing ways to improve its success rates and increase the value of IT investments.
+The Standish Group collects information on project failures in the Information Technology (IT) industry, intending to make the industry more successful, showing ways to improve its success rates and increase the value of IT investments.
 The CHAOS report is its biennial publication about IT project failure.

 1996: PRINCE2 Published by CCTA

-An upgrade to PRINCE was considered to be in order, and the development was contracted out, but assured by a virtual committee spread among 150 European organisations.
-Originally developed for Information Systems and Information Technology projects to reduce cost and time overruns; the second revision became more generic and applicable to any project type.
+OGC considered an upgrade to PRINCE in order, and the development was contracted out but assured by a virtual committee spread among 150 European organisations.
+Initially developed for Information Systems and Information Technology projects to reduce cost and time overruns, the second revision became more generic and applicable to any project type.

 1997: Critical Chain Project Management (CCPM) Invented